 Link utilisation (traffic in or out) exceeds threshold (default is 80% )

 Tunnel utilisation (traffic in or out) exceeds threshold (default is 82% )

 Traffic in or out on a dormant watch exceeds threshold (default is 1000 Kbps )

 Client Count exceeds threshold (default is 30 client devices )

 Wireless Utilisation exceeds threshold (default is 50% )

 Decrease the counter if any of these conditions are met, which we refer to as level 2 metrics affecting health:

-- Signal strength (RSSI) of the cellular service drops below the threshold, which may be set (default is -120 dBm )
+Signal strength score of the cellular service drops below the threshold, which may be set (default is 0 )